uva-reveal/uva-reveal.github.io/index.md

 <ul>
 <li>
 <small>
 Once you’ve downloaded and opened the UVA Reveal app, identify an augmented location.
-Augmented locations are visible on the UVA Reveal Map (available on both the app and on <a href="{{ site.url }}/augmented-locations/" target="_blank">the website</a>).
+Augmented locations are visible on the UVA Reveal Map (on the app and on <a href="{{ site.url }}/augmented-locations/" target="_blank">the website</a>).
 </small>
 </li>
 <li>